-- Use interviews and related research methods (like focus groups or group interviews) to gain insights into complex thought processes and concepts of respondents; - Assess the value of using interviews and related methods in combination with other instruments like indices or scales to gain a more complete understanding of a phenomenon (e.g., apply a mixed methods approach to research); - Apply key principles of research methodology relating to validity, reliability and discriminatory power to the development of protocols for interviews and similar instruments; and - Apply appropriate practices to enhance respondent participation and power in the interview process
+- Use interviews and related research methods (like focus groups or group interviews) to gaininsights into complex thought processes and concepts of respondents; - Assess the value of using interviews and related methods in combination with other instruments likelindices or scales to gain a more complete understanding of a phenomenon (e.g., apply a mixed methods approach to research); - Apply key principles of research methodology relating to validity, reliability and discriminatory powerto the development of protocols for interviews and similar instruments; and - Apply appropriate practices to enhance respondent participation and power in the interview process

-Form partnerships of two people from your team for the Group Project (index).
-You may need to form a group of three if your team for the index had more than four members.
-See me in that case.
+Form partnerships of two people, one from your team and one from another team, from your team for the Group Project (index).
+There are 14 in the course, so we should have 7 teams.
 Your task is to develop and conduct one cognitive test of the protocol for an individual semi-structured interview.
 You will use the same theoretical constructs that you used for the index.
-You will create and cognitively test a semi-structured interview protocol.
 We will skip expert review in the interest of saving time and effort.

-Reflection: Key Lessons Learned (100 points)
+Lessons Learned (100 Points, Individual Assignment)